auth0/docs/articles/api/authentication/_saml-sso.md

   "link": "#idp-initiated-sso-flow"
 }) %>

 This endpoint accepts an IdP-Initiated Sign On SAMLResponse from a <dfn data-key="security-assertion-markup-language">SAML</dfn> Identity Provider.
-The connection corresponding to the identity provider is specified in the querystring.
+The connection corresponding to the identity provider is specified in the query string.
 The user will be redirected to the application that is specified in the SAML Provider IdP-Initiated Sign On section.

 ### Request Parameters